redstrate/Kawari/USAGE.md

 * `!classjob <id>`: Changes to another class/job
 * `!unlockaction <id>`: Unlock an action, for example: `1` for Return and `4` for Teleport.
 * `!equip <name>`: Forcefully equip an item, useful for bypassing class/job and other client restrictions.
 This will *overwrite* any item in that slot!
+* `!nudge <distance> <up/down (optional)>`: Teleport forward, back, up or down `distance` yalms.
+Specifying up or down will move the player up or down instead of forward or back.
+Examples: `!nudge 5 up` to move up 5 yalms, `!nudge 5` to move forward 5 yalms, `!nudge -5` to move backward 5 yalms.

 ### GM commands